What is a Filter Guardian? Who should be one?

 3. Add websites to each user’s Allow and Block lists

 In addition to our age-based sensitivity levels, you can create a custom list of blocked or allowed websites for each user.
+Each Filter user has access to block websites by themselves, but only the Filter Guardian can add sites to the Allow List.

 Because the Covenant Eyes rating system rates each web page for its content, a domain with a variety of content could have some pages that rate higher and other pages that rate lower.
 Regardless of the sensitivity setting of the Filter, there might be an entire website you always want to block or you always want to allow.
 You can make these special lists for each user based on your needs.

 If you are present when the user visits a blocked page, you can use your username and password to unblock the page.
 On Windows, doing this adds that page to the user’s allow list, so you may want to remove it from the list of allowed sites after the user is done.
-On Mac, Android™, iPhone®, iPod touch®, and iPad®, this override lasts only until Covenant Eyes is refreshed, or until the user signs out of Covenant Eyes.
+On Mac, iPhone®, iPod touch®, and iPad®, this override lasts only until Covenant Eyes is refreshed, or until the user signs out of Covenant Eyes.

 4. Understand overrides

 You can give any Filter user “override” rights.
 Any user with override rights can allow a specific web page through the Filter.
 On Windows, this page is added to the Allow List.
-On Mac, Android, iPhone, iPod touch, and iPad, this page is only allowed until Covenant Eyes is refreshed or until the user signs out of Covenant Eyes.
+On Mac, iPhone, iPod touch, and iPad, this page is only allowed until Covenant Eyes is refreshed or until the user signs out of Covenant Eyes.

 This feature is helpful for adults who are using the Filter to prevent objectionable content from inadvertently popping up, but who also don’t want to have to contact you every time they want to view a specific page.